-k nowledge Criteri а Сог Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-3.
+k (nowledge Criteri a Comprehension Criteria Application Criteria Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) K-3.
 List the various types of 'media institutions'.
 K-3.
 Outline the different types of 'media ownership'.
 K-3.
 Describe the different impacts on content produced by a media institution.
 C-2.
 Identify how audiences are impacted by a specific media C-2.
 Describe how a given media text influences the 'ways of seeing' of a C-2.
-Explain the relationship between different audiences and K-4.
+Explain the reactions of different audiences to a given media K-4.
 Define a 'media audience'.
 K-4.
 List different types of media audiences.
 K-4.
-Outline aspects of media audiences. text. specific type of audience. a given media text.
-C-3.
-Discuss A-1.
+Outline aspects of media audiences. text. specific type of audience. text.
+A-1.
 Research a given theme for a particular audience.
 A-1.
 Prepare a pitch by including the most important elements of the research.
 A-1.
 Present a pitch to a particular audience effectively.
 K-5.
 List characteristics of media representation.
 K-5.
 Outline the key features that affect the representation of a media text.
 K-5.
 Describe the implications of key features that affect the representation of a media text.
 C-3.
 Identify cultural representations found in given media texts.
 C-3.
-Describe how a cultural representation is impacted by the media. c-3.
-Discuss how a cultural representation influences people's ideas, opinions, perceptions and behaviour.
+Describe how cultural representations are impacted by the given media texts.
+C-3.
+Discuss how a cultural representation influences people's ideas and behaviour.